mostafaibrahem/would-you-rather/README.md

 you will need to login to be able to :

 1- see unanswered questions

 2- answer unanswered  questions

 3- see answered quetions

 4- see question results

 5- navigate to leaderBoard

 6- navigate to create new questions

 7- logout

+changes:

+1- app will redirect to previous link after login.

+2- app will redirect to 404 when typing invalid question in the url.

+3- app crash fixed.